Contents

 Final Thoughts

 In Canada, there are plenty of index funds to choose from, including the Dow Jones Industrial Average fund.
-The ones we mentioned about are just a few of your choices.
-As well these funds, though, you can choose between actively managed funds (charge trading commissions), passive investment strategies, index mutual funds, ETFs, and the different investment accounts you want to invest in these Canadian index funds.
+The ones we mentioned are just a few of your choices.
+As well as these funds, though, you can choose between actively managed funds (charge trading commissions), passive investment strategies, index mutual funds, ETFs, and the different investment accounts you want to invest in these Canadian index funds.

 When it comes to investing, you can also choose to use an online brokerage account or invest with financial advisors.
 Some Canadian investors choose to do both based on the particular index fund they’re investing in and the strategy they want to use.
 Financial advisors can do things such as fractional shares with certain mutual funds and shares, which can’t always be done using an online brokerage.
 No matter what individual funds you choose to invest in or ETF trades you choose to make, these investment options can help you reach your financial goals.